 - Scheme for working women hostel – To promote availability of safe & conveniently located accommodation fro working women.

 - Development of women & children in Rural Areas (DWCRA)– Creation of groups of women for income generating activities on self sustaining basis.

 - SABLA – Empowerment of adolescent girls.

-- First of all, woman must have the will to be independent & to be the best of herself, then rest of everything follows.
+- First of all, women must have the will to be independent & to be the best version of themselves, then rest of everything follows.